 AwardWallet receives compensation from advertising partners for links on the blog.
 The opinions expressed here are our own and have not been reviewed, provided, or approved by any bank advertiser.
 Here's our complete list of Advertisers.
 Offers for Bank of America cards mentioned in this post have been updated as of 06/11/2025

 We'll admit, it sounds like a trick.
-You book a flight for almost free using miles, plus you get to add an additional stop in another city for free along the way.
+You book a flight for almost free using points, plus you get to add an additional stop in another city for free along the way.
 But that's exactly what Alaska Airlines lets you do when you book a qualifying award flight!

 Page Contents